 First of all, calls-to-action are not always necessary and some markets actually prefer to not use one but rather make the most of the character limit to focus on the actual message they want to convey.

 - CTAs do not always translate easily into other languages

-Secondly, if a CTA is used, this will obviously have to be chosen based on the action you want to induce – and more often than not this doesn’t translate easily into various languages.
+Secondly, if a CTA is used, this will obviously have to be chosen based on the action you want to induce – and more often than not this does not translate easily into various languages.

 - CTAs can differ between same-language markets

 To make matters worse, CTAs can differ substantially between same-language countries.

 Finally, a choice might have to be made between the call to action and the message as both might not fit in the ad text.

 CTAs can have an adverse effect in some markets

 I hear a lot of marketers saying: “do not translate your ads.”
 I agree, but I would go even further: do not translate your strategy but adapt it.

 I completely agree calls to action are important for the UK and the US markets – or just about any English-speaking market for that matter.
 However, they are not widely used in Russia for example.
 Calls to action in the Russian culture could be considered as cheap, understood as “we are not a successful company, we do not sell great products or services and we therefore need to hook people in.”
 The tendency is that, the more serious a company is, the less call-to-action phrases are used.
 Well-established companies try to include more details about their products or services in particular, avoiding call-to-action phrases in general.